|Ludington North Pierhead, MI|

 Funds still had not been allocated by 1922, when it was noted that the “entrance between the breakwaters must be found by feeling around in the fog,” as the existing light and fog signal on the southern pier were 1,500 feet inside the entrance to the outer harbor.
 This truth was made clear on February 10, 1922 when Pere Marquette Car Ferry No. 18 crashed into the north breakwater, destroying a twenty-foot section.

 The necessary money was finally provided, and a light and fog signal were placed in commission at the end of the north breakwater on December 30, 1924.
-The lighthouse is a fifty-five-foot, steel-plate tower, that was originally equipped an electric light inside a with a fourth-order lens and a diaphone fog signal operated by remote control from shore through a cable that ran along the breakwater.
+The lighthouse is a fifty-five-foot, steel-plate tower, that was originally equipped with a fourth-order lens and a diaphone fog signal operated by remote control from shore through a cable that ran along the breakwater.
 A backup oil engine electric generator was located near the old double dwelling, which was relocated from the south side of the harbor to the north side.
 The skeletal tower form the south pier was moved to the north pier, and a temporary thirty-one-foot steel, skeletal tower that had been used on the north breakwater was relocated to the south pier, from which the decayed fog signal building was removed.

 Keeper Fred Samuelson had the longest tenure at Ludington and oversaw the installation of the new breakwater light.
 At the age of twenty-two, Samuelson went to Chicago in 1893 where he helped build a steel tower on a crib inside the breakwater and then helped cared for the lighthouse exhibit during Chicago World’s Fair.
 The following year, he joined the Lighthouse Service at Chicago and then was transferred to Grosse Point Lighthouse.
 In 1898, Samuelson was promoted to head keeper and assigned to North Manitou Island, where he married seven years later.
 His next transfer was to Ludington, where he served from 1909 until his retirement on June 30, 1937.
 For three months during the fall of 1934, Keeper Samuelson was in charge of the lighthouse exhibit at the Century of Progress in Chicago.